ridngh/RiddhimaSingh_Portfolio/final-project-part-one.md

 ## Initial sketches
 - Volume and Pricing Trends
+I'd like to understand how price affects demand.
 <img src="volume_pricing_wf.png" width="1000"/>

 - Revenue Breakdown by Category and Company
+I'd like to see which category of candies and companies have seen a growth over the years.
 <img src="category_company_wf.png" width="800"/>

 - Consumer Demographics
+I'd like to see who buys the candies?
 <img src="Consumer_Demognaphic_wf.png" width="500"/>

 - U.S. vs. Global Confectionery Market Comparison
+I'd like to see how big is the US candy market in comparison to other countries.
 A graduated color map on Tableau

 - Future Outlook and Market Projections
+I'd like to see how do we predict the confectionary market to perform in the future.
 <img src="Future_Outlook_wf.png" width="500"/>

 ## The data